Twin Falls, Idaho: History

 After Milner Dam was constructed, agricultural production in south-central Idaho increased substantially.
 In 1909, the privately owned Twin Falls Land and Water Company was reorganized as the shareholder-owned Twin Falls Canal Company.
 Twin Falls became a major regional economic center serving the agriculture industry, a role which it has sustained to the present day.
 The city became a processing center for several agricultural commodities, notably beans and sugar beets.
 In later years, other food-processing operations augmented the local economy.
 By 1960, Twin Falls had become one of Idaho's largest cities, though its origins were still within living memory for many.

 Twin Falls became the center of national attention in September 1974, when daredevil Evel Knievel attempted to jump the Snake River Canyon in a specially modified rocket cycle.
 Watched by millions on closed-circuit television on a Sunday afternoon, the attempt ultimately failed due to high winds and a premature deployment of Knievel's parachute.
 The launch ramp's foundation lies on private land on the canyon's south rim.
 Less than 2 miles west (3 km) of Shoshone Falls, it is still visible.

 During the last quarter of the 20th century, gradual diversification of the agriculture-based economy allowed the city to continue to grow.
 Major Twin Falls employers in 2006 included Dell, Glanbia and Jayco.
 In September 2009, Dell announced it would close its Twin Falls facility by January 2010.
 Later in 2010, the call center company C3 opened a facility in the former Dell location.

 The College of Southern Idaho had administered a refugee program in Twin Falls from 1980 until 2024, when management was taken over by the United States Committee for Refugees and Immigrants.

+On August 1, 2026, a mass shooting occurred at an In-N-Out Burger restaurant in Twin Falls.
+Three people were killed, and seven others were injured.
+The gunman was also killed during the shooting.

 Government

 Twin Falls is one of only three Idaho cities that has a council-manager form of government.
 The seven-member Twin Falls city council is directly elected in nonpartisan municipal elections to four-year terms.
 The mayor, who holds little executive power, is periodically selected among current city council members to chair meetings, and is "considered the official representative of the city."
 City council meetings are usually held on Mondays.

 The city's day-to-day operations are overseen by a city manager, who is appointed by the city council.
+The current city manager is Travis Rothweiler.
 The city government through various citizen boards oversees parks and recreation, planning and zoning, sanitation and garbage collection, street maintenance, and wastewater collection, and maintains police and fire departments.
 Twin Falls Public Library, Twin Falls Municipal Golf Course and Joslin Field-Magic Valley Regional Airport are also under the city's jurisdiction.